Channel Tagging System

 Services with channel tags are validated against channel constraints:

-* **LLM preferences**: Voice channels require voice-optimized LLMs; cost tiers must match preset expectations
+* **LLM preferences**: voice channels require voice-optimized LLMs, and cost tiers must match preset expectations.

 ### Standalone Validation